hustcer/nushell.github.io/.ebook-pub/commands/watch.md

 ## Parameters

-- `path`: the path to watch.
-Can be a file or directory
+- `path`: The path to watch.
+Can be a file or directory.
 - `closure`: Some Nu code to run whenever a file changes.
-The closure will be passed `operation`, `path`, and `new_path` (for renames only) arguments in that order
+The closure will be passed `operation`, `path`, and `new_path` (for renames only) arguments in that order.
 - `--debounce-ms {int}`: Debounce changes for this many milliseconds (default: 100).
 Adjust if you find that single writes are reported as multiple events
 - `--glob {string}`: Only report changes for files that match this glob pattern (default: all files)
 - `--recursive {bool}`: Watch all directories under `<path>` recursively.
 Will be ignored if `<path>` is a file (default: true)